-Work towards improving the quality water supply water for Settlement residents and visitors continued with a tender being called for and contract awarded to Murchison Gas and Plumbing for plumbing works.
-Works include a new ring main, pump equipment and connection to new bores and ultimately to existing buildings.
+Work towards improving the quality of the water supplyfor Settlement residents and visitors continued, with a tender being called for and contract awarded to Murchison Gas and Plumbing for plumbing works.
+Works include a new ring main, pump equipment and connection to new bores, and ultimately to existing buildings.
 Works commenced and are expected to be completed in 2023-24.

-Meanwhile application for funding has been made for provision of a chlorinator to ultimately provide a potable water
+Meanwhile application for funding has been made for the provision of a chlorinator to ultimately provide potable water